hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 https://github.com/red/red/blob/6efcbb5e92127c319e748c41291b26b40f9b3aec/environment/functions.red#L602

-[21:06:56](#KLPIJTZyD1umwOvxgBquk294EnTTmy86e84M0XjN2HI) <hiiamboris (NOT THIS ONE)>: wanna PR a change? Ì†ΩÌ∏â
+[21:06:56](#KLPIJTZyD1umwOvxgBquk294EnTTmy86e84M0XjN2HI) <hiiamboris (NOT THIS ONE)>: wanna PR a change? üòâ

 [21:08:11](#NJuU_4w5HRi4I-0Arh8ZYAOTgo9LArAi4zAuADvEh6Y) <hiiamboris (NOT THIS ONE)>: if you do, remove the 1st line from all versions - it's useless